Area: Ice Festival in Khowgol 2018

 Accommodation: Ger guesthouse prepared by Nomads

 Your participation in this trip is helping to financially support nomadic families living in Mongolia.
-And certain percent of our profit will be donated to children’s orphanage in Ulaanbaatar, Mongolia.
+And certain percent of our profit will be donated to charity work in Mongolia.

 Day 1.
 01Mar.
 Start trip to Uran Togoo Volcano

 Day 2.
 02Mar.
 After breakfast continue trip to Khowsgol Lake

 Known as “The Dark Blue Pearl”, Lake Khuvsgul is Mongolia's largest and deepest pure lake.
 Located in the northernmost province, it is the largest tributary stream of Lake Baikal in Russia.
 Lake Khuvsgul is 136 km long, 36 km wide, 262 meters (for known measurement) deep and is located at an altitude of 1645 m above sea level and is frozen from January until April or May.
 It's the second largest fresh water lake in Central Asia.
 It's inhabited by nine species of fish including the Siberian grayling and lenokLake Khuvsgul is on the important migration route for birds from Siberia, thus facilitating marvelous opportunities for bird watching.

 The festival involves ice sumo wrestling, international skating marathon and horse sleigh races, displays of ice sculptures, shaman ceremonies and visits by reindeer herders who make their way south to the festival from their northern taiga.
 On 4th continue driving to Murun city.